Vladmun1337/Image-editor-in-C/README.md

 new pixel will be rounded, in case there is a division made (effect 3 and 4), and then clamped(in the case of edge detection, values may surpass 255 or be negativ).
-After the matrix is completed, the elements are copied back into the original matrix.
-(Note: the APPLY command only works for colored images, in case the existing image is grayscale, the specific message is shown and the function is stopped).
+After the matrix is completed, the elements are copied back into the original matrix. (**Note**: the APPLY command only works for colored images, in case the existing image is grayscale, the specific message is shown and the function is stopped).

-	HISTOGRAM is available only for grayscale images.
+**HISTOGRAM** is available only for grayscale images.
 It reads two inputs (length in stars for each bin and number of bins).
 In case the number of inputs is different from 2, the command is deemed invalid and the function stops.
 The value of each bin is stored in an array ("histo_map").
 We will use a "step"